 So, you’re looking for a web designer near you.
 It can be a minefield if you don’t know what to look for.

 Do you choose a freelancer, in-house web designer or an agency?
 Do you base it on word-of-mouth or customer reviews?
-How do you know that particular web designer will be right for your project?
+How do you know that a particular web designer will be right for your project?
 Confusing right?

 Perhaps you hadn’t even thought of some of these questions, but at least you have now!
 This article will cover everything you need to know before hiring a freelance web designer near you.

 I’ve put this article together to help you decide how to go about choosing the right web designer for your needs, but you can always skip it and shoot me an email, haha!

 Should I hire a freelance web designer or a web design agency?

 Upgrading your old website or simply need a new one, it always starts with the most crucial question: Do you choose a freelance website designer or go to a digital agency?

 Surely an agency has some obvious benefits, but that’s not always the case.
 After all, you might find a freelance web designer (like me) has more time to devote to your project.

 Here are the main differences between freelancers and agencies, which will hopefully help you to answer this first and essential question.